 - Inherited genetic susceptibility (it is more common in some families).

-- Exhaustion and mental stress.
+- Mental stress.

 - A traumatic event such as bereavement, divorce or redundancy.